beauvilerobed/Resume/README.md

 *Coursera E-learning*

-- Solved and coded 50+ problems with 725+ test files for Stanford University’s and UCS’s Coursera Series.
+- Solved, analyzed, and coded 50+ problems with 725+ test files from Stanford University’s and UCS’s Coursera Series.
-- Utilized appropriate data structures and algorithms e.g. graphs and breath-first search to program Dijkstra’s shortest path.
+- Utilized appropriate data structures like graphs and queues to program algorithms such as Dijkstra’s shortest path.
 **Tools:** Python, unittest, JavaScript, QUnit API

 **Relational Databases & Set Theory Webinar**

 *University of Pittsburgh*

-- Invited as the special guest speaker for 2 seminars in relational databases and its relation to set theory, 15 attendees.
+- Invited as the special guest speaker for 2 seminars in relational databases and its relation to set theory, 12 attendees.
 - Designed a database to provide an example of SQL relational databases for the 2nd seminar.
 **Tools:** MySQL, PHP, Microsoft Office